Should You Retake the MCAT?

 Should I Retake the MCAT?

-If your score is below your target by only a handful of points, it can be tricky to decide whether or not to risk a lower score on another test.
+If your score is below your target by only a handful of points, it can be tricky to decide whether to risk a lower score on another test.
 The solution is to ask yourself a few fundamental questions.

 Do I Have Time To Prep for an MCAT Retake?